 - Awarding contracts to highly qualified vendors who have satisfied bid and proposal specifications.

-- Instilling the highest ethical standards and best business practices while maintaining the highest quality in services, goods, and relations with the local business and community.
+- Instilling the highest ethical standards and best business practices while maintaining the highest quality in services, goods, and relations with our valued suppliers.

 - Review and approval of purchase requisitions for tangible items and services;